 Saint-Génies-de-Comolas is a village in the Rhone valley situated 20 km from Avignon at the crossroads of Provence and Languedoc-Roussillon.
 The Mediterranean climate affords around 300 days of sunshine a year.
 Getting there:

 - Château Correnson is a former vineyard estate dating from the 18th century comprising several buildings, extensive wooded grounds and a swimming pool.
 The classes and accommodation are all on site.
 The school is housed in two buildings: the "Château", which is the main building, and the "Magnanerie", a building formerly used as a silkworm nursery.
 The premises have been recently renovated and offer every modern comfort whilst retaining their original charm.

-Students speak French five days a week from 8.30am to 10pm with :
+- Students speak French five days a week from 8.30am to 10pm with :

 The language school takes students all year round apart from a break at Christmas, two weeks in Spring and in Fall.
 This is a small study centre and the number of students is limited to 16 per week.
-We welcome new arrivals every Sunday evening at 6.30 pm for a minimum of one week's stay.
-We like to be informed of travel details a few days in advance in order to arrange to meet students at the Avignon TGV rail station.
+We welcome new arrivals every Sunday evening at 6.00pm for a minimum of one week's stay.
+We like to be informed of travel details a few days in advance in order to arrange to meet students at the Avignon TGV rail station (taxi around 60€).

 Teachers and other members of staff organise entertainment during breaks, at some mealtimes and on some evenings.
 Guests are invited three times a week to enable students to discuss topics of interest - economics, politics, major institutions, Europe, wine, etc.

 The atmosphere is very friendly thanks both to the staff and the various native speakers who contribute to the study programme.